 Q: What about school camps and excursions?

-in 2011 school camps are being run for VCAL classes in Year 10-12 only as it is directly linked to their curriculum and outcomes and has been linked to the Advance Program and the Duke Of Edinburgh.
+School camps have been run for VCAL classes in Year 10-12 as it is directly linked to their curriculum and outcomes and has been linked to the Advance Program and the Duke Of Edinburgh.
 In previous years VCAL students have been on camps to Rubicon, Phillip Island, Wilsons Promontory and King Lake.
 Camps have been run at various year levels in previous years but have depended on student interest.

 Excursions are planned as part of curriculum and students are expected to attend as follow up work is required